DaaWaan/DW-Navigation-Pane/README.md

 </div>

 <br/>
-<p> This custom control was made for my personal use for projects as an alternative to the MahApps Metro Hamburger Menu.
-    The official MahApps Metro Hamburger Menu currently doesn't have an animation for extending so I made this custom control instead.
-    I don't have much time to learn how to contribute to the official MahApps.Metro in the meantime to add functionality for the Hamburger Menu control.
+<p> Was initially made as a simple alternative to the MahApps Metro Hamburger Menu.
+I don't have much time to learn how to contribute to the official MahApps.Metro in the meantime to add functionality instead for the Hamburger Menu control.
-    Feel free to contribute to this repository!
+    Feel free to submit issues and contribute to this repository!
 </p>

 <div align="center">